intel/hyperscan/dev-reference/_sources/getting_started.txt

 Target Architecture
 -------------------

-By default, Hyperscan will be compiled to target the instruction set of the processor of the machine that being used for compilation.
+Unless using the :ref:`fat runtime<fat_runtime>`, by default Hyperscan will be compiled to target the instruction set of the processor of the machine that being used for compilation.
 This is done via the use of ``-march=native``.
 The result of this means that a library built on one machine may not work on a different machine if they differ in supported instruction subsets.

 To override the use of ``-march=native``, set appropriate flags for the compiler in ``CFLAGS`` and ``CXXFLAGS`` environment variables before invoking